 Please let us know if you go into hospital, and we will arrange a visit from one of the clergy or the pastoral visiting team, as well as the hospital chaplain.

 Home Communion can be brought to you on a monthly basis, you can listen to the sermon via this website and, on request via the church office, we can provide a recording of the whole 9.30am church service.

 If you are alone

-- we run an informal Thursday Coffee Morning , and monthly Church Sunday Lunch (on 3rd Sundays) as opportunities to meet up with friends, as well as a full & varied annual programme of social events for all the Church family - and our St. Mary's Home Groups are ideal for really getting to know & care for each other.
+We run an informal Thursday Coffee Morning , and monthly Church Sunday Lunch (usually on 1st Sundays) as opportunities to meet up with friends, as well as a full & varied annual programme of social events for all the Church family – and our St. Mary’s Home Groups are ideal for really getting to know & care for each other.

 If you need prayer

 Prayer ministry is offered with the laying on of hands in a side-chapel during all 9.30 services (with a trained team available to pray for individual needs, for yourself or a loved one); we also arrange regular Healing Services, and Confession (the ministry of reconciliation) can be arranged with the clergy; and there is an active “Prayer Chain” that ensures emergency requests are prayed for by a large number of the congregation.